The Astrological 7th House — the Marriage House, Partnerships and also Open Enemies?

 So as Lee Ann Womack says in her song, “When you get the choice to sit it out or dance — I hope you’ll dance!”

-To order a 90 Minutes LIVE Video and start changing your life, CLICK HERE.
+To order a the Workbook and start changing your life, CLICK HERE.

 Astrology is one of those things that people know about but they really don’t know about it.